microsoftgraph/microsoft-graph-docs-contrib/concepts/app-registration.md

 The Registration Info page outlines standard requirements for app registrations.
 App registration requires you to select entries that affect default behaviors, such as the following fields:

-- **Application ID** (required) - Select from Microsoft Entra apps in the tenant, or create a new one.
+- **Application ID** (required): Select from Microsoft Entra apps in the tenant, or create a new one.
-- **Description** (required) - Provide details in the text field for app registration such as project goal, unique identifier, and organization project name.
+- **Description** (required): Provide details in the text field for app registration such as project goal, unique identifier, and organization project name.
-- **Publish Type** (required) - Select from multi-tenant or single-tenant fields.
+- **Publish Type** (required): Select from multi-tenant or single-tenant fields.
-- **Key Vault** (required **only** for multi-tenant app registrations) - Specify the key vault that enables communication between tenants.
+- **Key Vault** (required **only** for multi-tenant app registrations): Specify the key vault that enables communication between tenants.
-- **Compute Type** (required) - Select the Azure product offering for this application.
+- **Compute Type** (required): Select the Azure product offering for this application.
-- **Activity Type** (required) - Select the Data Factory/Synapse/Fabric activity that is used to copy over the data.
+- **Activity Type** (required): Select the Data Factory/Synapse/Fabric activity that is used to copy over the data.

 Then specify the project details—a process that's similar to creating a resource in Azure.
 The following are the project detail fields:

-- **Subscription** (required) - Select a subscription in the tenant that is used exclusively to filter the next four sections that relate to data destination configuration.
+- **Subscription** (required): Select a subscription in the tenant that is used exclusively to filter the next four sections that relate to data destination configuration.
-- **Resource Group** (required) - Select the group location for the data storage.
+- **Resource Group** (required): Select the group location for the data storage.
-- **Destination Type** - Select the type of storage from Azure Storage Account or Azure SQL Database Server.
+- **Destination Type**: Select the type of storage from Azure Storage Account or Azure SQL Database Server.

   >**Note:** If you select SQL Database Server, the app only supports `Mapping Data Flows` types.
 For more information, see [Mapping Data Flows in Azure Data Factory](/azure/data-factory/concepts-data-flow-overview).

-- **Storage Account** (required) - Select the storage account where the data to provision with Data Connect is located, or create a new Azure Storage Account.
+- **Storage Account** (required): Select the storage account where the data to provision with Data Connect is located, or create a new Azure Storage Account.
-- **Storage Account Uri** (required) - From the storage account you selected, select the URI to use (Distributed File System (DFS) or blob).
+- **Storage Account Uri** (required): From the storage account you selected, select the URI to use (Distributed File System (DFS) or blob).

 > [!NOTE]
 > The linked service that you create during pipeline setup should align with what you selected in previous steps on the Registration Info page.
 If you choose DFS, use an Azure Data Lake Storage Gen2 Linked Service, and if you choose blob, use Azure Blob Storage Linked Service.